botworld-wiki/beatburger.github.io/_bots/slicer.md

 ### 'Chaser Build' by Hex
 - **BACAA:** This AI comes with Unstoppable Ai and Leap immobilize on enemy for 1s ( for detaining enemy).

+## Comments

+### Evaluation by Soft
+Slicer has the highest DPS in the game (discounting [Slash](/slash)) and has the second-highest burst damage in the game (6208!), just below [Brute](/brute).
+Unlike [Brute](/brute) however, Slicer doesn't need any setup for his burst and has a respectable 15 mSPD ontop of a gapcloser ability, and he's immune to slows and roots too!
+He's not all too squishy either, overall a very scary, high-risk high-reward pick for any team.
+Tier S.

+### Tips
+- Equip AI Unstoppable, so it can be immune to slow and immobilizing effects